 When Elyria Catholic opened the 1983 football season with three straight shut-outs, little did anyone know the Panthers were on their way to 26 straight victories and two straight state championships under Hall of Fame coach Jim Rattay.
 In fact, EC allowed only 20 points all year in qualifying for the Division III playoffs as the top seed in Region 10.
 The Panthers, behind junior tailback Al McKinney, defeated Fostoria, 13-6, at George Daniel Field in Lorain to start their play-off run.
 They defeated Leavvittsburg LaBrae, 12-0, at Baldwin-Wallace’s Finnie Stadium in Berea before coming from behind to defeat Urbana, 14-9, at the horseshoe at Ohio State.
 McKinney raced 69 yards for the winning score after EC had spotted Urbana a 9-0 lead.
 McKinney scored from two yards out in the second quarter.
 Jim Molnar converted after both touchdowns.
 Tim Coy had a 95-yard interception return in the Fostoria game – the longest interception return in school history.
 Chico Smith picked off three passes in the Chanel game and Ron Traut returned a blocked field goal 97 yards against Lorain Southview.
 Those are also EC records.
 EC rolled through the regular season, blanking Circleville, 13-0, Midview, 27-0, and Chanel, 47-0, to start the year.
 The Panthers then defeated Toledo Libbey, 34-6 before knocking off cross-town rival Elyria West, 56-7, to begin Erie Coast Conference play.
 Two more shut-outs followed – 31-0 over Holy Name and 42-0 over long-time nemesis Lorain Catholic.
 EC beat Padua, 39-7 before coming up with two more shut-outs – 34-0 over Mansfield Malabar and 55-0 over Southview.
 The Panthers entered the post-season having outscored their opponents, 379-20.
 Elyria Caholic had three All-Ohio players – McKinney, Bob Leshnak and Geoff Poyle.

 Volunteering has become a way of life for Gordon Cohagen.
-A former president of Little League East, Cohagen has distinguished himself as a volunteer assistant coach for Elyria HIgh’s highly successful softball team for over 20 years and a pair of state championships.
+A former president of Little League East, Cohagen has distinguished himself as a volunteer assistant coach for Elyria HIgh’s highly successful softball team for over 25 years and three state championships.
 He’s been Ken Fenik’s right-hand man through many years.